 Sandy sounded skeptical.
 “Would that work?”

 Dani shrugged.
-“It’s the best solution I can figure out right now.”
+“It’s the best solution I can figure out right now.
+We could block off the space under the truck with some boxes or a bookshelf.”

 “Dani is right.
 It’s a pretty quick solution to give us a bit of breathing room.”